ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 The client-user should be able to specify whether they want groups, secondary text, or neither in the field input.

 ![ ](spec-images/select-10.png)

+#### Clear selection

+The client-user should be able to specify whether they want users to be able to clear the current selection and revert to the placeholder state.
+The clear selection button appears when an option is selected, and is not present in the placeholder state.

 #### Filter